 Never shying away from a challenge, the members of the Justice League choose controversial and difficult Social Justice topics to find the Jewish perspective on for their research presentations.
 Topics have included the Syrian refugee crisis, the assimilation of Yemeni Jews, environmental degradation, homelessness, and freedom of information.
 As they are learners and not experts, their talks are framed as conversation starters, sparking rigorous dialogue and debate when presented at their graduation ceremony.

 Becoming a Justice League member is by invitation only to former participants of previous JTEEN-GMW programs.

 Jewish Federation of Greater MetroWest is the largest Jewish philanthropy in New Jersey and the eighth largest Federation in the country, serving the Jewish community in Essex, Morris, Sussex, Union, and parts of Somerset counties.
 Inspired by our Jewish values, Federation cares for people in need locally, in Israel, and in 70 countries around the world.
 Together with you, Federation builds upon and ensures a vibrant Jewish community today for future generations.
-The Partnership for Jewish Learning and Life is the Federation’s department that proudly Brings Jewish Learning to Life for young people and their families.
+We care.
+We build.
+We save.